matomo-org/developer-documentation/docs/3.x/theming.md

     ./console generate:theme

 After you enter the appropriate information, a theme will be created for you in the `plugins/` directory.
+Now you need to activate this theme by going to "Administration => Plugins => Manage Themes" and activate your created theme.

 ## Simple theming